Where Are the Highest Paid Nurses? 10 Highest Paying Countries for Nurses

 • Sponsorship from the hospital

 Working with an International Nursing Travel Agency can help facilitate this and do most of the legwork.
 This is crucial to becoming successful, as most countries deny non-EU applications the first time.
 By using an agency that is familiar with international nursing law, the chances of success are higher.
-Furthermore, they can facilitate conversations with the countries and discuss ways to obtain licensure in a quicker fashion.
+Furthermore, they can facilitate conversations with the countries and discuss ways to obtain licensure more quickly.

 Work visas are a separate fee and may require a trip to the country’s embassy in the United States.